ymatsunaga/mdtoolbox-doc/getting_started.rst

   center_y = mean(crd(2:3:end));

 Trajectory variable is a matrix whose row vectors consist of coordinate variables.
-The rows represent snapshots of coordinate.
+The rows represent snapshots in the trajectory.
 For simulation data, the snapshots may correspond to time-steps.

 Thus, for example, translation in the x-axis throughout all snapshots is coded as follows: